• Cape Meares features the shortest lighthouse and unusually-shaped Octopus Tree

 • The cape and surrounding rocks are home to one of the largest nesting seabird colonies

 The 100-acre Cape Meares State Park, managed by the Oregon Parks and Recreation Department, is surrounded by the 140-acre Cape Meares National Wildlife Refuge, managed by the U.S. Fish & Wildlife Service.
-The cape was named after Captain John Meares, a British explorer and fur trader who sailed along the Northwest Coast in 1788.

-The cape is situated 200 feet above the ocean and offers spectacular vistas of crashing ocean waves on the steep bluff and rocky cliffs.
-The rocks and cliffs are home to one of North America's largest nesting seabird colonies.
-The most numerous birds are Common murres.
-Also, pigeon guillemots, tufted puffins, peregrine falcons, pelagic and Brandt's cormorants are frequently seen on this unique site.
-The best time for seabird watching is between April and July.
+The cape rises about 200 feet above the ocean and offers spectacular views of crashing waves along steep bluffs and rocky cliffs.
+These cliffs are home to one of North America’s largest nesting seabird colonies.

 Cape Meares Lighthouse